Unsupervised Dense Information Retrieval with Contrastive Learning: Ablation studies

 \paragraph{Training data.} Finally, we study the impact of the pre-training data on the performance of our retriever, by training on Wikipedia, CCNet or a mix of both sources of data.
 We report results in Table~\ref{tab:training_data}, and observe that there is no clear winner between the two data sources.
 Unsurprisingly, training on the more diverse CCNet data leads to strong improvements on datasets from different domains than Wikipedia, such as FiQA or Quora.
 On the other hand, on a dataset like FEVER, training on Wikipedia leads to better results.
 To get the best of both worlds, we consider two strategies to mix the two data sources.
 In the ``50/50\%'' strategy, examples are sampled uniformly across domain, meaning that half the batches are from Wikipedia and the other half from CCNet.
 In the ``uniform'' strategy, examples are sampled uniformly over the union of the dataset.
 Since CCNet is significantly larger than Wikipedia, this means that most of the batches are from CCNet.

-\paragraph{Impact of fine-tuning on MS-MARCO.} To isolate the impact of our pre-training method as opposed to the impact of our fine-tuning on MS-MARCO, we propose to apply the same fine-tuning to the BERT base uncased model.
+\paragraph{Impact of fine-tuning on MS~MARCO.} To isolate the impact of pre-training from the impact of fine-tuning on MS~MARCO, we apply the same fine-tuning to the BERT base uncased model.
 We report results in Table~\ref{tab:fine-tuning}, and observe that when applied to BERT, our fine-tuning leads to results that are lower than the state-of-the-art.
 Hence, we believe that most of the improvement compared to the state-of-the-art retrievers can be attributed to our contrastive pre-training strategy.